milanvdmaaten/portfolio/content/blog/ns/index.md

       We used Figma to discover components, and create the style- and component libraries for web and app.\

       Zeroheight was used as a documentation platform.
-Here we described per component its purpose, best practices, and accessibility and copy guidelines.
+This is where per component its purpose, best practices, and accessibility and copy guidelines were documented.
     title: Tools we used
   - type: imagesBlock
     size: medium